A Summer of Making: Alumni Maker Days

 Laura Brodigan, a Lynnfield native and founder of BROdenim, obtained a certificate in fashion design from Massachusetts College of Art and Design.
 She is one of the female entrepreneurs spearheading a Celtics and Bruins fashion movement inside TD Garden in Boston.

-In a feature story about artistic reinvention in the Boston Globe‘s Thrive Supplement on March 23, 2025, participants in MassArt New England and the furniture design certificate program were spotlighted.
+In a feature story about artistic reinvention in the Boston Globe‘s Thrive supplement on March 23, 2025, participants in MassArt New England and the furniture design certificate program were spotlighted.

 “Richard Burns, 70, likens going back to art school as a senior to finding the “fountain of youth.”
 He enrolled in the Furniture Design Certificate program at Massachusetts College of Art and Design in 2017, after retiring from a career in software engineering.”